ltcbuzy/Jr/README.md

 # Jr
-🎯👀 Maximize your online presence and attract high-converting visitors. 💥✨ Don't settle for average, aim for excellence!

-From Novice to Ninja: Unleashing Your Potential as a Junior Web Developer in HTML, CSS, JavaScript, and React
+# From Novice to Ninja: Unleashing Your Potential as a Junior Web Developer in HTML, CSS, JavaScript, and React

-‍

-Photo by lakexyde on Pixabay
-‍

 ## Introduction to Web Development